ideoforms/isobar/README.md

 timeline.run()
 ```

+## Documentation

+For complete documentation, see [ideoforms.github.io/isobar](http://ideoforms.github.io/isobar/).

 ## Examples

-More examples are available in the [examples](examples) directory with this
+Examples are available in the [examples](examples) directory with this
 distribution:

 * [00.ex-hello-world.py](examples/00.ex-hello-world.py)